matigastirami/flask_rest_template/readme.md

 * Add logging
 * Add error handling
 * Add debug mode instructions for non-docker env
+* Cookie cutter for project templating
+* Testing config and some test examples for both unit and api

 # VS Code troubleshooting
 * If dependencies show a message that couldn't be found, do: